repobee/repobee/docs/repobee_plug/overview.rst

 RepoBee that are in any way complicated.
-A plugin class is instantiated exactly once, and that instance then persists throughout the execution of one RepoBee command, making it a convenient way to implement plugins that require command line options or config values.
+A plugin class is instantiated exactly once, and that instance then persists throughout the execution of one RepoBee command, making it a convenient way to implement plugins that require command line options or any form of state.
 The :py:class:`~repobee_plug.Plugin` class also performs some sanity checks when a subclass is defined to make sure that all public functions have hook function names, which comes in handy if you are in the habit of misspelling stuff (aren't we all?).
 Doing it this way, ``exampleplug.py`` would look like this:

 .. code-block:: python